 In general, I want to advise you to stay calm and relaxed when your appointment day arrives.
-I hope by reading this post and following these steps, which have been double and triple checked through the years, you will gain confidence and your nerves will fall at the wayside.
+I hope by reading this post and following these steps, which have been double and triple-checked through the years, you will gain confidence and your nerves will fall by the wayside.
 You’re more likely to make mistakes or forget to grab a document or a folder if you are hungry, tired or anxious (or all of the above).

 The best thing you can do is keep track of your documents in either a physical or digital folder and organize them a couple of days before your set appointment day arrives.
 Or when the time comes for you to submit your application online, but more on that later in this post.